Hotan: History

 The oasis of Hotan is strategically located at the junction of the southern (and most ancient) branch of the Silk Road joining China and the West with one of the main routes from ancient India and Tibet to Central Asia and distant China.
 It provided a convenient meeting place where not only goods, but technologies, philosophies, and religions were transmitted from one culture to another.

 Tocharians lived in this region over 2000 years ago.
 Several of the Tarim mummies were found in the region.
 At Sampul, east of the city of Hotan, there is an extensive series of cemeteries scattered over an area about 1 km wide and 23 km long.
 The excavated sites range from about 300 BCE to 100 CE.
-The excavated graves have produced a number of fabrics of felt, wool, silk and cotton and even a fine bit of tapestry, the Sampul tapestry, showing the face of Caucasoid man which was made of threads of 24 shades of color.
+The excavated graves have produced a number of fabrics of felt, wool, silk and cotton and even a fine bit of tapestry, the Sampul tapestry, showing the face of a Caucasoid man which was made of threads of 24 shades of color.
 The tapestry had been cut up and fashioned into trousers worn by one of the deceased.
 An Anthropological study of 56 individuals showed a primarily Caucasoid population.
 A study in 2010 showed that an Eastern Eurasian lineage common in Siberia dominates the mitochondrial DNA of the mummies from the Xiaohe Cemetery.
 Their Y chromosome is distributed throughout Eastern Europe, South Asia, Central Asia, and Siberia.

 There is a relative abundance of information on Hotan readily available for study.
-The main historical sources are to be found in the Chinese histories (particularly detailed during the Han and early Tang dynasties) when China was interested in control of the Western Regions, the accounts of several Chinese pilgrim monks, a few Buddhist histories of Hotan that have survived in Classical Tibetan and a large number of documents in the Iranian Saka language and other languages discovered, for the most part, early this century at various sites in the Tarim Basin and from the hidden library at the Mogao Caves near Dunhuang.
+The main historical sources are to be found in the Chinese histories (particularly detailed during the Han and early Tang dynasties) when China was interested in control of the Western Regions, the accounts of several Chinese pilgrim monks, a few Buddhist histories of Hotan that have survived in Classical Tibetan and a large number of documents in the Iranian Saka language and other languages discovered, for the most part, early this century at various sites in the Tarim Basin and from the hidden library at the Mogao Caves near Dunhuang.Additionally, Khotanese materials from the Dunhuang library cave provide insight into the region's interactions with its neighbors, particularly Dunhuang and the Tang dynasty.
+However, Cave 17 at Dunhuang does not record the fall of Khotan—overnight, it ceased being a Buddhist stronghold and became predominantly Islamic, marking a dramatic and largely undocumented shift in its religious landscape.

+Indo-Greek Khotan

+In the Hellenistic period, there was an Indo-Greek colony in Khotan.
+Hellenism in this region, as also in some parts of India, left a lasting mark with Greco-Buddhist art.
+Govett Ernest wrote an article on a Chinese Greco-Buddhist bronze head, giving an example of this lasting impact.